alistermarc/TWC_Hackathon_2/README.md

 - Search for Standard Operating Procedures (SOPs) within a Google Sheet based on keywords.
 - Retrieve and understand the content of a specific SOP.
 - Answer questions about procedures, ensuring it provides information from the latest revision if multiple are present.

+### BigQuery Agent Capabilities

+The BigQuery Agent allows you to:

+- Query BigQuery tables using natural language.
+- The agent translates your natural language questions into SQL queries and executes them against your BigQuery datasets.

 ## Prerequisites